johnwcowan/r7rs-work/MaybeEither.md

-This SRFI defines two unique immutable container types known as Maybe and Either, both of which contain only a single object known as their payload.
+This SRFI defines two unique immutable container types known as Maybe and Either, both of which can contain only a single object known as their payload.
 A Maybe object is either a Just object or the unique object Nothing (which has no payload); an Either object is either a Right object or a Left object.
 Maybe represents the concept of an